Real-time Push and Events¶

 - The "current state" of various pieces of data, e.g. the current settings, set of users in the organization (for typeahead), stream, messages, etc. (aka the "initial state").

 - A subscription to receive updates to those data when they are changed by a client (aka an event queue).

-Ideally, one would get those two things atomically, i.e. if some other user changes their name, either the name change happens before the fetch (and thus the old name is in the initial state and there will be an event in the queue for the name change) or after (the new name is in the initial state, and there is no event for that name change in the queue).
+Ideally, one would get those two things atomically, i.e. if some other user changes their name, either the name change happens after the fetch (and thus the old name is in the initial state and there will be an event in the queue for the name change) or before (the new name is in the initial state, and there is no event for that name change in the queue).

 Achieving this atomicity goals means we save a huge amount of work that the N clients for Zulip don't need to worry about a wide range of potential rare and hard to reproduce race conditions; we just have to implement things correctly once in the Zulip server.

 This is quite challenging to do technically, because fetching the